Check your Body Mass Index in seconds. Here's what the number means, where BMI falls short, and why it's still useful as a starting point.

 If you're outside the typical range, context matters enormously.
 Your activity level, muscle mass, blood pressure, cholesterol, and blood sugar levels are all more specific health indicators than BMI alone.

 The CDC recommends using BMI alongside waist circumference measurements for a more complete picture.
-For men, waist circumference above 40 inches increases health risks.
-For women, it's 35 inches.
+For men, waist circumference above forty inches increases health risks.
+For women, it's thirty-five inches.

-I want to be clear: if you have concerns about your weight or health, talk to a doctor, registered dietitian, or other qualified healthcare provider.
-Online calculators - including mine - are informational tools, not medical advice.
+If you have concerns about your weight or health, talk to a doctor, a registered dietitian, or another qualified healthcare provider.
+Online calculators, including this one, are informational tools.
+They're not medical advice.

 What I can offer is a fast, private way to check your number without signing up for anything or getting bombarded with diet product ads.
 That was the whole point of building this.